ban jelacic square - one day in zagreb itinerary cover

 view of zagreb cathedral from plato gradec

-St. Mark’s Church, located on St. Mark’s square, is one of the oldest architectural monuments in Zagreb, dating as early as the 13th century.
+It is located on St. Mark’s Square and is one of the oldest architectural monuments in Zagreb, dating as early as the 13th century.

 The square is nowadays also known as the political square, as it is home to the Croatian parliament and government.